Skip to Content

 Deploying to Vercel

-You can use any hosting provider that supports Node.js applications, but for the sake of simplicity, weโ€™re going to use Vercelย as it would take minimal effort to deploy the app for a quick demo.
-Weโ€™re going to need to set up two integrations for Vercel: Neonย for Postgres/PGVector database hosting and Redisย for Redis hosting.
-The first one is going to be used as the main database, while the second one is going to be used as a database event bus for real-time features that will be described in the Polling article, but also as a temporary storage for messages consumed by the demo Telegram Bot.
+You can use any hosting provider that supports Node.js applications, but for simplicity we’re going to use Vercel , as it requires minimal effort to deploy the app for a quick demo.
+We’re going to set up two Vercel integrations: Neon for Postgres/PGVector database hosting and Redis for Redis hosting.
+Neon is used as the main database, while Redis is used as a database event bus for real-time features described in the Polling article, and as temporary storage for messages consumed by the demo Telegram bot.

-Note: Vovk.ts is not affiliated with Vercel, Telegram or Neon in any way.
+Note: Vovk.ts is not affiliated with Vercel, Telegram, or Neon in any way.

 Vercel integrations for AI demo

-Itโ€™s also recommended to add PASSWORD variable in order to enable simple (and free) password protection for the app.
+It’s also recommended to add a PASSWORD variable to enable simple (and free) password protection for the app.
 You can set it to any desired value.

-For MCP protection, you can also add MCP_ACCESS_KEY variable in order to enable simple authorization for MCP server using ?mcp_access_key=your_key query param.
+For MCP protection, you can also add the MCP_ACCESS_KEY variable to enable basic authorization for the MCP server using the ?mcp_access_key=your_key query param.
 If this variable is not set, no authorization is required.
-Itโ€™s described in more detail in the MCP article.

 Last updated on